HMO mortgages for UK landlords

 It is worth noting that:

-- If you need a licence for your HMO, you will need a separate licence for each HMO you run
+- You will need a separate licence for each HMO you run

 - The property must have adequate space and facilities for the residing tenants